Jon Langford: Politics and service

 Langford considers himself "working class socialist."

 In 1988, Langford co-produced (with Mark Riley) a Johnny Cash tribute album, Til Things are Brighter..., to raise funds for the Terrence Higgins Trust.
 The album was endorsed and admired by Cash himself who is featured alongside Langford and Riley on its cover.
 He and his fellow musicians have done many other musical fundraisers to support various causes, including striking British coal miners and Doctors Without Borders (The Mekons); and the Kentuckians for the Commonwealth (Freakons).

 Langford produced The Executioner's Last Songs, Vols.
 1, 2, & 3 record compilations of 2002 and 2003, by various singers backed by the Pine Valley Cosmonauts, to benefit charitable organisations working to end the death penalty (Artists Against the Death Penalty, the Illinois Death Penalty Moratorium Project, and the National Coalition To Abolish the Death Penalty).
 In 2006, Langford was commissioned to develop a performance based on the compilations for the Museum of Contemporary Art in Chicago; the show was also performed at the Walker Art Center in Minneapolis.

 As mentioned above, Langford has designed and contributed graphics to a variety of organisations.
 Langford was an honorary board member of the Chicago-based nonprofit organisation Rock for Kids.

 Personal life

 Langford is married to architect and jewellery designer, Helen Tsatsos.
 They were introduced in 1986 at a party after a Three Johns gig in her home town of Chicago.
 They've lived in Chicago ever since their marriage in 1992.
-They have two children, James and Tommy.
-James Langford is a designer and, while in high school, was in the band The Ungnomes; Tommy Langford is a songwriter, performer, sound engineer and record producer.
+They have two children.